VendDair/VoA-Helper/Guide stuff/PARTITIONS.md

-# How do partition the drives the right way
+# How do partition the partitions the right way